RMCornell/chisel/readme.md

 ##Level 4 - Links

 At this point you're familiar with the basics of how Markdown works.
-Go straight to the source to see how HTML links should work.
-You do not need to implement the "Reference-Style Links", just the normal inline ones.
+Go straight to the *source to see how HTML links should work.
+You do not need to implement the "Reference-Style Links", just the normal* inline ones.

 ##Extensions

 If you finish all the base expectations, consider implementing two of these extensions:

-##Images
+##Imag#es

 Add support for images, both with and without the optional title attribute.
 Don't implement the Reference-Style Links.
 See the specification

+hi there #hjhhjjh

 ##Blocks & Blockquotes